x-tabdeveloping/turftopic/README.md

 scikit-learn workflows.

 Here's an example of how you use KeyNMF, one of our models on the 20Newsgroups dataset from scikit-learn.

+> If you are using a Mac, you might have to install the required SSL certificates on your system in order to be able to download the dataset.

 ```python
 from sklearn.datasets import fetch_20newsgroups